| |

 some early 19th century blacksmith.

-step inside will reveal all of these at once.
-Light
+Your first step inside will reveal all of these at once.

-streams into the church through a simple Y-tracery west
+Light streams into the church through a simple Y-tracery

-window.
-The font is late 15th century, and topped by the
+west window.
+The font is late 15th century, and topped by

-Georgians in a rural manner.
-The 18th century provided
+the early Victorians in a rural manner.
+The 18th century

-county of interesting fonts, Colby's is one of the most
+In a county of interesting fonts, Colby's is one of the

-interesting.
-It is set curiously; it stands so that no
+most interesting.
+It is set curiously.
+It stands so that

 off-centre, the two easterly panels face east-south-east